 Third Party Certifications and Audits

 Third-party certifications and audits are an important component of any mature security program.
-We have a number of respected third-party agencies certify and audit our environment.
+We have a number of respected third-party agencies that certify and audit our environment.

 Jive’s certifications and audits include: